 - Hypersensitivity to emotionally charged stimuli

-Once you have read through and circled your most frequent warning signs, try and identify your top three most frequent warning signs.
-I call them the “big three”.
-Are they all physical, emotional or behavioural or do you see a mixture of signs from each category?
+Once you have read through and circled your most frequent warning signs, try and identify your top three most frequent signs.
+I call them the “Big Three”.
+Are they all physical, emotional or behavioural, or do you see a mixture of signs from each category?
 Would you say that you are currently in the Green (healthy), Yellow (warning sign) or Red zone with your overall functioning?

 Now, ask a loved one or close colleague to share with you what they think your “Big Three” warning signs are, at home and at work.